spxbhuhb/zakadabar-stack/doc/guides/backend/Authorizer.md

 this interface.
 If you do not use `Lib: Accounts`, you have to add a module that implements `RoleBlProvider` or your server won't start.

+To authorize by permissions, use `SimplePermissionAuthorizer` with `SimplePermissionAuthorizationBo`.
+This authorizer needs a backend module that implements `PermissionBlProvider`.

 </div>

 ## Authorizer Provider [unit test](/core/core/src/jvmTest/kotlin/zakadabar/core/authorize/SimpleRoleAuthorizerProviderTest.kt)